Hear from Brooke

 Which service does your son use from Disability Macarthur?

-Brooke: Yeah, the service that we used is Sunflower Cottage, the Respite Cottage at Narellen Vale.
+Brooke: Yeah, the service that we used is Sunflower Cottage, the Support Cottage at Narellen Vale.
 And the cottage there is set out like a home.
 Cody loves going there.
 The staff is so friendly, they’re loving, they’re nurturing and they’re so easy to approach.

 Since Cody was 18 months old and he’s now six.
 So we first started using it for a couple of hours every week, and then it got to 1 night, now it’s 2 nights.
 It’s roughly once a month we use the service.
 So yeah, it’s fantastic.